 Biochemistry & Molecular Biology Program

 The Master of Science in Biochemistry and Molecular Biology at Georgetown University is a basic science program that infuses core concepts of biochemistry and molecular biology as applied to biomedical sciences and biotechnology, providing students with a rigorous and challenging curriculum.
 Graduates from the program excel in various career paths with government agencies, academic institutions, research laboratories, and biotechnology companies.
 Alumni have also continued their education by pursuing doctoral, medical, and law degrees, using the skills and training at Georgetown University to propel their future academic and research careers.

 Our program offers a well-organized, intensive capstone internship program that culminates in students presenting their research at tri-annual poster presentation sessions.
-The internships are done with research mentors in various GUMC laboratories on-campus or off-campus in government agencies such as NIH and FDA or biotechnology companies.
+The internships are done with research mentors in various GUMC laboratories on-campus, or off-campus in government agencies such as NIH and FDA or biotechnology companies.